ActiveCampaign vs HubSpot Comparison Guide

 • How important is it that your marketing platform includes a full CRM, or would a lightweight CRM alongside strong automation serve you better?

-• Does your team have the B2B data foundation to fuel whichever platform you choose?
+• Does your team have the B2B data foundation and intent signals to fuel whichever platform you choose?

 HubSpot is a unified customer platform for companies that want marketing, sales, service, content, and data management under one roof.
 Its Smart CRM connects every hub through a shared data layer, so a lead captured by marketing flows to sales without integration headaches.